 Start with a grounding in network architecture, covering network structures, functions, components and models, then move on to routing and switching essentials and scaling networks for large, complex applications.
 By the end of the course, you’ll have the skills to set up a computer network, and configure and secure the devices which drive our connected world.

-This is a hands-on course using real equipment, setting you up to jump straight into a job.
+This is a practical course using real equipment, setting you up to jump straight into a job.
 Networking is about working with people as well as machines, so you’ll team up with other students for practical assessments that test your team-working and troubleshooting skills.

 Administering, Installing & Configuring Servers

 Network Theory and Practice

 Combined the theory learnt and create the LAN/WAN network using Cisco routers and switches by the Cisco IOS Command Line Interface.
 Explore the TCP/IP model and subnetting technology as well as WAN concepts of PPP, PPPoE, GRE tunnels and EBGP.

 In a team, create proof of concept using the knowledge gained in earlier modules to complete a project, meeting the requirements of the brief, and create a technical report.